 After researching into why we felt we were now seeing these strikingly yellow beanies everywhere, we came across something called ‘the Baader Meinhof Phenomenon’.
-This concept centres on the idea that when some sort of obscure new information (in our case, a yellow beanie) is introduced into our lives, the object or idea then seems to repeatedly crop up in a range of different situations or conversations.
+This concept centres on the idea that when some sort of obscure new information (in our case, a yellow beanie) is introduced into our lives, the object or idea then seems to repeatedly crop up in a range of different situations.

-Having established that we weren’t, in fact, just crazy, and this phenomenon had a name, Jay and I spent countless hours roaming the streets of London searching for yellow-beanied people who didn’t mind being photographed – some of whom were actually excited that their hat was the centre of attention.
+Having established that we weren’t, in fact, just crazy, and this phenomenon had a name, Jay and I spent countless hours roaming the streets of London encountering yellow-beanied people who didn’t mind being photographed – some of whom were actually excited that their hat was the centre of attention.

 We took 60 images over the course of two weeks and managed to put together a vibrant series of yellow beanie typology.